Cosm0sFerret/Cosmos-s-Junkyard/README.md

 > [!CAUTION]
-> forwarders may not work with vWii, sorry wii u users!
+> forwarders may not work with vWii, if my wads brick your wii i'm not responsible but still feel free to yell at me!
-> also install with caution to everyone :P

 # WELCOME
 welcome to cosmos's junkyard, full of a bunch of wii stuff